cnescatlab/polyspace-report2excel/README.md

 - `--runtime` will export run-time report only (ignored if `--misra`).
 - `-y` will force overwrite if output files already exist.
 - `--poly14` will read report from polyspace 2014
+- `--csv` will export data in CSV instead of xlsx

 ## Create you own export script
 You can also create you own script if needed.
 With `HTMLReader` you can